bucs110a0spring22/ch1-lab-ChrisMicu/README.md

 _Replace anything surrounded by the `< >` symbols (including the < >)._

 ## SUMMARY OF LATE POLICY FOR THE COURSE:
- < Provide a  description of the courses late policy >
+ Every 24 hours an assignment is late there is a deduction of 10% up until 50% and after that you can only receive 50% credit

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 0

-Grace days remaining: < # >/5
+Grace days remaining: 5/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ None

 ## REFERENCES:
- < List any outside resources used >
+ None
 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+ None